James Joyce: A Dubliner’s Tale of Chaos, Sex & Exile

 A short story about killing

 I decided to kill.
 Perhaps it is better say I have always known that.
 When I was a little boy I always wanted to kill my teacher of music.
-I wanted that not because I hated her or because I had a bad mark from that subject, on the contrary, I loved her and I […]
+I wanted that not because I hated her or because I had a bad mark from that subject, on the contrary, I loved her and […]

 1 2 3